l8smartlight/l8-sdk-android-V2.0/README.md

  A detailed documentation about all functions can be consulted in javadoc section.

 **Note:**
 All operations through manager will affect to all connected devices, by default all are selected.
-You can operate with a specific L8 in this way:
+You can operate with a specific L8 in this way: [Exposed API](https://github.com/l8devteam/Exposed-Android-API)

 **Example of use:**